 - Shotgun Software's and Tweak Software’s acquisition by Autodesk

 - Squarespace’s acquisition of Acuity Scheduling

 - Shutterfly in contested election for board seats initiated by Marathon Partners

 - Green Dot in contested election for board seats initiated by Harvest Capital

 - Contested squeeze-out of public minority shareholders of Alcon by Novartis

-- “Wikimmunity: Fitting the Communications Decency Act to Wikipedia”, Harvard Journal of Law and Technology, Vol. 20, Fall 2006.
+- “Wikimmunity: Fitting the Communications Decency Act to Wikipedia”, Harvard Journal of Law and Technology, Fall 2006

-During law school, Ken was Managing Technical Editor for the Harvard Journal of Law and Technology.
+During law school, Ken was the managing technical editor for the Harvard Journal of Law and Technology.

-Prior to joining Fenwick & West LLP, Ken practiced in the mergers and acquisitions group of Sullivan & Cromwell LLP.
+Prior to joining Fenwick & West, Ken practiced in the M&A group of Sullivan & Cromwell.